CDL-Quantum/Hackathon2022/Business_Application.md

-# Business Application of Quantum Algorithm for the Sensitivity Analysis of Business Risks
+# Quantum Algorithms for the Sensitivity Analysis of Business Risks

 # Quantum algorithms